chiaratomaiuolo/Master_thesis/hexsample/solid_state_detector_logbook.md

 # Solid state detector for X-rays (ASIX)

 The followind logbook contains informations about the solid state detector to be implemented as an upgrade of the GPD for X-rays.
-Instead of the gas as conversion stadium, a solid state conversion stadium will be inserted.
+Instead of the gas as conversion stadium, a solid state conversion stadium will be used in order to achieve an high resolution detector for _imaging_ and _spectroscopy_ (no more polarimetry, tracks are too short).

 ### ASIX proposal review

 ![Scheme of the detector](figures/asix_scheme.png)

 - Goal: This proposal aims at establishing new X-ray detection systems with simultaneous optimal imaging and spectral capabilities.
 Position and energy resolution shall be better than:
-- 10 𝝻m
+- 10 $\mu \text{m}$
 - 300 eV, at a maximum global readout rate of 100kHz and energy range of 1-50 keV.

 The ASIX systems will implement a hybrid structure combining: